MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/_index.md

 - Operations Engineers

 # What you will learn
-- A tiny bit of Jenkins
+- A tiny bit of CloudBees Enterprise Jenkins
 - Automating the development process
 - Trusted Software Supply Chain